 Our Board understands there is no single, generally accepted approach to providing Board leadership and that given the dynamic and competitive business environment in which we operate; the appropriate leadership may vary as circumstances warrant.
-Following the unexpected passing of Mark Butler, one of our founders and Chief

-Executive Officer and Chairman of the Board, in December 2019, the Board determined to appoint Richard Zannino as our Lead Independent Director.
+In December of 2019, the Board appointed Richard Zannino as our Lead Independent Director.
+The Board reviews this appointment periodically.
 The Board continues to consider the appointment of a Chair to the Board, and the appropriate leadership structure for the Board going forward.